-Dealing with the loss of one tooth is difficult enough, but many patients have to live and work around multiple missing teeth.
+Dealing with losing one tooth is difficult enough, but many patients have to live and work around multiple missing teeth.
 If you or a loved one suffers from the difficulty that comes from missing multiple teeth, dental implants provide a solution.

-Our dental implants can be used to replace one tooth or several missing teeth in a row.
+Our dental implants can replace one tooth or several missing teeth in a row.
 The type of prosthetic attached to the implants for multiple missing teeth is known as a dental bridge.

 What is a Dental Bridge?